djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Add dataset](./assets/images/add-dataset.png)

 1. Select **Azure SQL Data Warehouse** to select a table from the Azure SQL Data Warehouse that your ADF transformations landed in.
+(Note: Azure SQL Data Warehouse is now known as Azure Synapse Analytics)

     ![Add dataset](./assets/images/add-dataset-sql.png)